leetschau/vimrcs/README.md

 ## Problems

-XDG_CONFIG_HOME is not used only by neovim.
+XDG_CONFIG_HOME is not used only by vim.
 If other applications also it, they won't find the config files.

 In this case, you have to remove the definition of XDG_CONFIG_HOME